Matteo Arnaldi vs. Aslan Karatsev: Prediction and Match Betting Odds | Zhuhai Championships

 Matteo Arnaldi vs. Aslan Karatsev Trends and Insights

-- Arnaldi has played 42 matches over the past year (across all court types), and 24.9 games per match (23.1 in best-of-three matches).
+- Arnaldi has played 42 matches over the past 12 months (across all court surfaces), and 24.9 games per match (23.1 in best-of-three matches).

 - Arnaldi has played 23.2 games per match (21.2 in best-of-three matches) in his 19 matches on hard courts over the past 12 months.